BIOGRAPHIES INDEX

 Map showing location of property owned by J. W. Miles and Burial Sites

-Sometime between 1920 and 1928, John W. Miles went to live with his daughter, Novella, and her husband, Rufus Kay Walker, in Greenville, Hunt County, Texas.
-There, at 3904 Simonds Street (a small house that is still standing), John W. died on May 17, 1928, at the age of about eighty.
+In the meantime, probably between 1923 and 1928, John W. Miles went to live with his daughter, Novella, and her husband, Rufus Kay Walker, in Greenville, Hunt County, Texas.
+There, at 3904 Simonds Street (a small house that is still standing), John W. died on May 17, 1928, at the age of about eighty-five.
 The cause, according to his death certificate, was "acute laryngitis."
 He was buried two days later, beside Mary Alice at the I.O.O.F.
 Cemetery near Caddo Mills.

 Although John W. Miles was almost certainly born sometime between 1845 and 1847, on the death certificate, his son-in-law, Kay Walker, erroneously gave December 14, 1837 as John's date of birth.
 Inexplicably, both the date of birth and the date of death that were carved into the granite tombstone that marks the site of his grave to this day are wrong.
 The tombstone says he was born on December 4, 1837 and died on May 27, 1928.
 It is not known who was responsible for these mistakes.